 In 2010 Lisa had to step down from the group to spend more time at home with her children, so Faithful Crossings added long-time friend, Joe Loaring, as baritone and kept moving forward as they cut a brand new CD titled "Grace" (the title song was written specifically for Faithful Crossings by the late Tom Burress).
 In addition to the new CD, Faithful Crossings had their first annual Homecoming featuring the LeFevre Quartet.

 In November 2010, Tammy was expecting their third child and, through complications of pregnancy, had to cancel the remainder of the concert dates until the end of the pregnancy.
-Their child was born one month early, in February 2011 but with many health complications which put off even more concerts.
+Their child was born one month early, in February 2011 but with many health complications- many more concerts had to be canceled.
 Then, in June of 2011, because of the terminal illness of Curtis' father, they chose to move across the country to Missouri to be closer family.
 This would mean that both Joe and Al would be staying behind in Florida and that there would be a new season for Faithful Crossings.

 Through both sickness and death, it was a season of waiting on the Lord and seeking His will for the ministry.
 God was faithful and although He sometimes tells us to wait, we can believe that He has it all under control and that all things will work together for good...
 We've walked through the valley of the shadow of death... we've been parched in the desert and we've climbed up the mountain top and we can still say, God is TRULY Faithful.
 In 2016 we embraced, once more, the sweet family harmonies and combined our voices with our daughter, Lauren, to make up the new Faithful Crossings.